app-generator/docs-old/technologies/fastapi/getting-started.md

 $ python3 --version
 ```

-If the version is 3.6 or above we can move forward and create a virtual environment for our first project powered by FastAPI.&#x20;
+If the version is 3.6 or above we can move forward and create a virtual environment for our first project powered by FastAPI.

 > Create/activate a Virtual Environment (Unix systems)